-Discussion of current events and designer influences and learn how they translate into mass market fashion trends.
-Students research target market demographics and psychographics as they relate to the fashion cycle and explore digital and print fashion resources to project seasonal trends in color, fabrication, silhouette, and details; emphasis on the production of both digital and board presentations.
+Discussion and application of current events and designer influences and how they translate into mass market fashion trends.
+Students research target market demographics and psychographics as they relate to the fashion cycle and explore digital and print fashion resources to project seasonal trends in color, fabrication, silhouette, and details; emphasis on the production of professional digital presentations.
 Prerequisite: Merchandise Management junior or senior standing, Fashion Design sophomore standing.
 Fee.